mlochbaum/BQN/doc/lexical.md

         Count 1
         Count 5

-So the `Count` function above increments and prints a global `counter` by a global amount `inc`, which is visible in `Count` because it's visible everywhere.
+So the `Count` function above increments a global `counter` by a global amount `inc`, which is visible in `Count` because it's visible everywhere.
 Or, not quite… if a block defines its *own* copy of `inc`, then it will lose access to the outer one.
 However, code that comes before that definition can still see the outer variable.
-So it can copy its value at the start of the block (this won't reflect later changes to the value.
+So it can copy its value at the start of the block (this won't reflect later changes to the variable.
 Don't shadow variables you want to use!).

         { inc←3 ⋄ inc }  # inc is shadowed